webdesignsbytom/networking-starter/Network.md

 1. Low storage space and one location
 2. You cant lose them
 3. Access to data from anywhere on any device.

+## Frquencies

+Which wireless RF band do IEEE 802.11b/g devices use?
+2.5Gh

+900 MHz is an FCC wireless technology that was used before development of the 802.11 standards.
+900 MHz devices have a larger coverage range than the higher frequencies have and do not require line of sight between devices.
+802.11b/g/n/ad devices all operate at 2.4 GHz.
+802.11a/n/ac/ad devices operate at 5 GHz
+802.11ad devices operate at 60 GHz.

+## Models

+### TCP/IP model

+Applications
+Transport
+Internet
+Network Access